chronos123/SP-GAN-TIP2025/README.md

 ## 2. Data Prepare
 Download the matterport3D dataset from "https://niessner.github.io/Matterport/"

-Run the following command to get panoramic images for training
+Run the following command to get panoramic images for training.
 ```sh
 python gen_pano_dataset.py
 ```

-Run the following command to construct the lmdb database for training and testing
+Run the following command to construct the lmdb database for training and testing.

 ## 3. Pre-trained Weights

 Get the pretrained weights from "https://drive.google.com/file/d/1pNZbIyBcSrfQZv3Hr_whzkGOAp72S-fY/view?usp=drive_link"

-Download the 'SP-GAN.ckpt' and put it at 'weights/SP-GAN.ckpt'
+Download the 'SP-GAN.ckpt' and put it at 'weights/SP-GAN.ckpt'.

 ## 4. Training